tdeitch/cfg/README.md

 2. Review the changes and commit the ones you want to keep

 3. (Optional) run `clean.sh` to remove packages from the computer before updating.
-This makes things slower, so only do it if you've made changes outside of cfg that you want to remove from the computer.
+This makes the subsequent setup step slower, so only do it if you've made changes outside of cfg that you want to remove from the computer.

 4. Run `setup.sh` to sync changes from cfg back to the local computer